oreoluwadnd/HelloMovie/README.md

 ### For React (Front-End Testing)
 ***
-You can run tests for the Django back-end using the following commands
+You can run tests for the Django back-end using the following commands🧪🧑‍🔬💅🏿
 ```bash
 cd /path/to/react/app
 npm test